rebrandly/AWS-SQS-Fast-copy/README.md

 ### AWS SQS Parameters

-* AWSAccessKey - Mandatory - Don't have default value
+* SourceAWSAccessKey - Mandatory - Don't have default value - Key for the "Source" queue

-* AWSSecretKey - Mandatory - Don't have default value
+* SourceAWSSecretKey - Mandatory - Don't have default value - Secret for the "Source" queue

 * SourceQueue - Mandatory - Don't have default value - Name of the "Source" queue

+* TargetAWSAccessKey - Mandatory - Don't have default value - Key for the "Target" queue

+* TargetAWSSecretKey - Mandatory - Don't have default value - Secret for the "Target" queue

 * TargetQueue - Mandatory - Don't have default value - Name of the "Target" queue